blinkseb/HTTMadgraphDocumentation/README.md

-This page summarize what it's needed to generate the Higgs signal with interference, but no background.
+This page summarizes what it's needed to generate the Higgs signal with interference, but no background.

 # Madgraph installation

-Setup the environment using the following script (traditionally called `setup_env.sh`):
+- Setup the environment using the following script (traditionally called `setup_env.sh`):
 ```bash
 #! /bin/bash